phip1611/mac-sys-info/README.md

 ## Why another tool?
 There is already a popular crate called [sys-info](https://crates.io/crates/sys-info), that's true.
-But it doesn't display information about the size of L1 cache, or cache in general.
+But it doesn't show information about the size of L1 cache, or cache in general.
-I need this for a task I'm working on.
+I need this information for a task I'm working on.
 Therefore I created this crate.
+It was also fun and as always I learned new stuff. :)

 ## LICENSE
 MIT License.
 See "LICENSE" file in repository.